-You know faculty really cares about their students when they got to such great lengths to find an alternative solution to enhance the enjoyment of pe and health of their students.
+You know faculty really cares about their students when they go to such great lengths to find an alternative solution to enhance the enjoyment of PE and health of their students.

-Initially, Stillwater was drawn to the Heart Zones System because of its ease of use, and now there are endless reasons Stillwater is a proponent of the Heart Zones System.
+Initially, Stillwater was drawn to the Heart Zones Move Solution because of its ease of use, and now there are endless reasons Stillwater is a proponent of the Heart Zones Move Solution.
 Read below to hear about what the students and faculty have gained by using it.

 Question & Answer

-Q: Why did you choose the Heart Zones System?
+Q: Why did you choose the Heart Zones Move Solution?

-Q: What are the most important features of the Heart Zones System for your program?
+Q: What are the most important features of the Heart Zones Move Solution for your program?

 A: We use the Heart Zones Fit Points to set daily goals, we like having the ability to communicate with the option to send a summary of the workout using email.
 It really extends the learning for our students.
 “Heart Zones has given us a means to assess effort and activity levels objectively in a formative and summative manner.
 We are also able to use the reports to help teach critical thinking skills in PE”. – Darrell Salmi (Stillwater Area High School PE Teacher & Assistant Football Coach)

-Q: What have the kids liked most about having the Heart Zones System?
+Q: What have the kids liked most about having the Heart Zones Move Solution?

-Q: What have the teachers liked most about having the Heart Zones System?
+Q: What have the teachers liked most about having the Heart Zones Move Solution?

 A: “Teachers like the ease of use and the ability to have meaningful technology to enhance the learning and the Physical Education experience.
 Assessment is fair and objective.
 Teachers are not guessing when assessing.
 Feedback is also more meaningful because it is personalized.” – Lancer Lumby PE Teacher Oak-Land Middle School & Assistant Football coach and Track coach)